Introduction

 Real Examples

 Understanding this concept is useful in many real-world scenarios.
-For example, if you have a recipe that serves 21 people but you only need to serve 7, you would use 1/3 of each ingredient.
+Take this: if you have a recipe that serves 21 people but you only need to serve 7, you would use 1/3 of each ingredient.
 Another example is in finance: if you know that 21 units of a product cost $7, then each unit costs $1/3.
 These examples show how proportional reasoning and fractions are applied in everyday life.

 Scientific or Theoretical Perspective